 Shine Night Walk London

-Entries for Shine Night Walk London 2019 are now open
+Shine Night Walk London - 2020 entries now open!

-Take on a challenge like no other - a night-time walking marathon or half marathon through the capital's streets.
+Take on a challenge like no other - a night-time walking marathon, half marathon or 10k through the capital's streets.

 It's a night like no other.
 A night to beat cancer.
 A night to shine.